nodejs/build/doc/jenkins-guide.md

 ```

 On the advice of the system adminstrators managing the AIX machines, please do
 not restart them without good reason, it will make things worse.
+It may help to
+run the https://ci.nodejs.org/job/aix-cleanup/ to kill any stray processes from
+earlier failed job runs.

 ### Fixing machines with Docker